 Material handling is defined as the transporting or supporting of a load by hands, bodily force, or by the help of machinery (like a crane, hydra, etc) is called material handling.
+In simplest form Movement of material from one place to another in any form ( Either raw material, semifinished or finished products, etc) is known as material handling.
 Materials handling is one of the important functions in industries and other places. it involves:

 - Method of handling, etc.